Odair Baia

 Odair Pericles dos Ramos Jesús da Costa Baia (born 11 April 1978) is a São Tomé and Principe sprint athlete.
 He competed at the 1996 Summer Olympic Games in the men's 100 metres and finished ninth in his heat, failing to advance.

+Baia also competed in the 100 metres at the 1994 World Athletics Junior Championships.
+He finished seventh in his heat, failing to advance.
+This tied for the best finish ever by an athlete from São Tomé and Principe at the World Athletics Junior Championships.